 Extra Curricular

 The faculty aims to encourage creative, enthusiastic pupils through sparking their imagination and love of language.
-Together with the school library, every year pupils take part in the Swindon Literature festival.
+Every year pupils take part in the Swindon Literature festival.
 Pupils enjoy events such as the fastest story, poetry slams, author workshops, and inter-school quizzes.

-Pupils also enter the Literature Festival writing competitions and this year Lawn Manor pupils won two age categories and the overall competition prize.
+Pupils also enter the Literature Festival writing competitions and have had great success in recent years.
 We hold events on World Book Day, have a creative writing club, hold Poetry By Heart competitions, and support our pupils to enter a range of writing competitions.